C. Instructional practice

 Graduate students who cannot complete a second term of teaching as a GSI, for whatever reason, may petition the U-M Graduate Teacher Certificate Working Group (UMGraduateTeacherCertificate@umich.edu) to complete BOTH requirements B1 AND B2 in lieu of a second term of teaching, or to complete a second mentorship (requirement D) in lieu of a second term of teaching.

 If you were a GSI for the same course in two different semesters, you must submit separate documentation for each GSI appointment.
 You may submit documentation for GSI appointments completed before participating in this program.

-- Submit documentation for your GSI appointment or consultation on the My Dashboard page.
-Include the correct uniqname for the appropriate course/GSI supervisor or consultant.
+- Submit documentation describing the teaching responsibilities for your GSI appointment on the My Dashboard page.
+Include the correct uniqname for the appropriate course/GSI supervisor.

-- An automatically generated e-mail is then sent to the course supervisor or consultant, requesting verification.
+- An automatically generated email is then sent to the course supervisor, requesting verification.

-Participants are responsible for securing verification from faculty and consultants.
-Please expect a time lag of at least two weeks for receipt of faculty or consultant verification and an additional time lag for CRLT staff to update the status of your submission after receiving faculty verification.
-If you have questions about or problems requesting faculty or consultant verification, please send an e-mail to UMGraduateTeacherCertificate@umich.edu.
+- Participants are responsible for securing verification from departmental consultants.
+Please expect a time lag of at least two weeks for receipt of departmental consultant verification and an additional time lag for CRLT staff to update the status of your submission after receiving verification.
+If you have questions about or problems requesting faculty or consultant verification, please send an email to UMGraduateTeacherCertificate@umich.edu.

 Resources and Support:

 CRLT Consultations on Teaching

 CRLT staff are available to consult with individual GSIs who want to discuss their teaching.
 Consultations are confidential.
 For more information about CRLT consultation services, and to make an appointment with a consultant, please visit https://crlt.umich.edu/crlt-consultation-services.